simboonhwa/predictionMotivation/Module8.md

 ## 3. Dataset Slicing
 ###

-The dataset originated from trainRaw are divided into 2 parts.
-For modelling (trainData) and testing (testData).
+The dataset originated from trainRaw are divided into 3 parts.

+1. trainData: To train the model
+2. valData: To cross validate and out of sample estimation on the quality of the model and therefore from there select the best model.
+3. testData: To assess the performance of the final model selected.

+The model will be train using trainData and testing (testData).
 The validation set will be from the testRaw and this will be used to compute the out of sample error

 ```r
 # Training set & Testing set are preparated using slicing